At Torrens University we offer our students a dedicated Success Coach.

 In my previous role as Program Manager for Photoimaging, I realised that many Photography Students felt the key to career success was simply developing great technical and software skills.
 While these skills are most definitely essential, it’s equally as important to also focus on soft skills like relationship building, time-management, networking, self-promotion etc. I’ve known some amazing photographers who never developed their career because they never worked on their supplementary soft skills.

-“I’ve photographed people as inspiring as Richard Branson and Geoffrey Rush, but equally inspiring, ordinary people who have had extraordinary things happen in their life.
+“I’ve photographed people but equally inspiring, ordinary people who have had extraordinary things happen in their life.
 It’s a great background for Success Coaching!”

 Can you give an example of a time you watched a student you coached grow and succeed?